 What do Hawks Eat?

-Depending on the species and circumstances, hawks will eat large insects, amphibians, small reptiles, rodents, and other small mammals or birds.
+Depending on the species and circumstances, hawks will eat large insects (such as grasshoppers and June beetles), amphibians, small reptiles, rodents, and other small mammals or birds.
 Larger hawks have been known to carry away small pets or even baby livestock when wild food is scarce.

 How Much Can a Hawk Lift?